 Heat pumps are very efficient electrical devices that convert energy from the outside of the home into useful heat in the home, in the same way a fridge extracts heat from its inside.
 They even work in Ireland’s cold winters.
 This extracted heat can then be used to heat the home and hot water.
 The beauty of a heat pump is that every unit of electricity used in the process yields about four units of heat.
-In well-insulated houses they are very economical to run and are an extremely efficient alternative to fossil fuel-based heating systems.
+It’s always optimal to search for better rates on wholesale insulation as they can be quite economical and well-insulated homes are an extremely efficient alternative to fossil fuel-based heating systems.
 There are different types of heat pumps including air-to-water, ground source to water, exhaust air-to-water, water-to-water and air-to-air heat pumps.

 The minimum requirement will be based on the total heat loss for the dwelling, which includes the fabric and ventilation heat loss.
 The Heat Loss Indicator, or HLI, is the Total Heat Loss per m2 of dwelling floor area.
 This can be calculated using the Dwelling Energy Assessment Procedure or DEAP software used to determine a home’s Building Energy Rating.
 The HLI will be used to determine the energy performance of the dwelling for the purpose of the Better Energy Homes grants for heat pump systems and must be no more than 2W/K m2..